twgh/xcgui/README-en.md

 All events in XCGUI are predefined within various classes and come in two forms, distinguished by their prefixes: AddEvent or Event.
 Generally, using functions of the AddEvent type is sufficient.

 The difference is as follows: Since the event callback functions are created using syscall.NewCallback, this method has a limitation of creating only about 2000 callback functions.
 Exceeding this limit will cause a panic.
 When using Event-type functions to register events and the callback function is an anonymous function, a new callback function is created each time.
 Without proper control, this could exceed the 2000-function limit.
 In contrast, AddEvent-type functions reuse already created callback functions, allowing you to freely use anonymous functions as event callbacks without worrying about exceeding the 2000-function limit.

-## About version numbers

-Take `1.3.330` as an example, 1 only means that the library is the official version, 3.33 represents the official 3.3.3 version of XCGUI, the last 0 represents the first version based on the 3.33 package, If there is an update based on 3.33, then it will add up.

 ## JetBrains Open Source Certificate Support